elasticio/salesforce-component/README.md

 * **Lookup by field** - dropdown list with all fields on the selected object, if on *Type Of Search* is chosen `All Fields`, or with all fields on the selected object where `type` is `id` or `unique` is `true` , if on *Type Of Search* is chosen `Unique Fields`.
 * **Allow criteria to be omitted** - checkbox, if checked - search criteria can be omitted and the empty object will be returned, else - search criteria are required.
 * **Allow zero results** - checkbox, if checked and nothing is found - empty object will be returned, else - action throw an error.
+* **Pass binary data to the next component (if found object has it)** - a checkbox, if it is checked and found object has a binary field (type of base64) then its data will be passed to the next component as a binary attachment.

 #### Metadata description

 Metadata contains one field whose name, type and mandatoriness are generated according to the value of the configuration fields *Lookup by field* and *Allow criteria to be omitted*.

+#### Limitations
+When **Pass binary data to the next component (if found object has it)** is checked and this action is used with Local Agent error would be thrown: 'getaddrinfo ENOTFOUND steward-service.platform.svc.cluster.local steward-service.platform.svc.cluster.local:8200'

+### Lookup Objects
+Lookup a list of objects satisfying specified criteria.

+#### Input field description
+* **Object** - dropdown list where you should choose the object type, which you want to find.
+E.g. `Account`.
+* **Include deleted** - checkbox, if checked - deleted records will be included into the result list.
+* **Output method** - dropdown list with following values: "Emit all", "Emit page", "Emit individually".
+* **Number of search terms** - text field where you can specify a number of search terms (not less than 0 and not greater than 42).
+Default value is 0 (if provided value is not allowed).

+#### Metadata description

+Depending on the the configuration field *Output method* the input metadata can contain different fields:
+*Output method* - "Emit page":
+Field "Page size" - optional positive integer that defaults to 1000;
+Field "Page number" - required non-negative integer (starts with 0, default value 0);

+*Output method* - "Emit all":
+Field "Maximum number of records" - optional positive integer (default value 1000);

+*Output method* - "Emit individually":
+Field "Maximum number of records" - optional positive integer (default value 10000);

+Note that the number of records the component emits may affect the performance of the platform/component.

+Groups of fields for each search term go next:

+Field "Field name" - string represents object's field (a list of allowed values is available);
+Field "Field value" - string represents value for selected field;
+Field "Condition" - one of the following: "=", "!=", "<", "<=", ">", ">=", "LIKE", "IN", "NOT IN";

+Between each two term's group of fields:

+Field "Logical operator" - one of the following: "AND", "OR";

+Output data is an object, with a field "results" that is an array of objects.

+### Bulk Create/Update/Delete
+Bulk API provides a simple interface for quickly loading large amounts of data from CSV file into Salesforce (up to 10'000 records).
+Action takes a CSV file from the attachment as an input.
+CSV file format is described in the [Salesforce documentatio](https://developer.salesforce.com/docs/atlas.en-us.api_bulk_v2.meta/api_bulk_v2/datafiles.htm)

+#### Input field description
+* **Operation** - dropdown list with 3 supported operations: `Create`, `Update` and `Delete`.
+* **Object** - dropdown list where you should choose the object type to perform bulk operation.
+E.g. `Case`.
+* **Timeout** - maximum time to wait until the server completes a bulk operation (default: `600` sec).

+Result is an object with a property **result**: `array`.
+It contains objects with 3 fields.
+* **id** - `string`, salesforce object id
+* **success** - `boolean`, if operation was successful `true`
+* **errors** - `array`, if operation failed contains description of errors

+#### Limitations
+* No errors thrown in case of failed Object Create/Update/Delete (`"success": "false"`).
+* Object ID is needed for Update and Delete.
+* Salesforce processes up to 10'000 records from the input CSV file.

+### Bulk Query
+Fetches records to a CSV file.

+#### Input field description
+* **SOQL Query** - Input field where you should type the SOQL query.
+E.g. `"SELECT ID, Name from Contact where Name like 'John Smi%'"`

+Result is a CSV file in the attachment.

 ### Lookup Object (deprecated)
 Lookup an object by a selected field.